iworks/og/readme.txt

 = 2.4.1 (2016-10-26) =

 * Fixed problem for pages and another single content.
 At this moment OG works for all types of single entries.
-* Added ask for rating on plugins page.
+* Added ask for the rating on the plugin page.
 * Short twitter description.

 = 2.4 (2016-04-10) =

-* Fixed the problem with properly preparation for localization.
+* Fixed the problem with proper preparation for localization.
 * Fixed the profile with grabbing YouTube image.
 * Implement WordPress code standard for PHP code used in the plugin.